 Need help applying for a job?
 Here are some resources to help you write a resume and cover letter.
-You can also drop by the Advising Center in ORB 101 or give us a call at 307-754-6291 to set up an appointment.
+You can also schedule an appointment with the advising coordinator: Advising Coordinator's Appointment Schedule

 Resume Help: Make sure you stand out from the crowd with a well-crafted resume.

 Cover Letter Help: Cover letters can be tricky.
-Follow some expert advice found below.
+Follow some expert advice from the University of Wyoming.

 Are you interested in an internship?
-Then drop by ORB 101 or give us call at 307-754-6291.
+Then drop by ORB 109 or give us call at 307-754-6124.
 We can discuss with you potential internship opportunities or help you set one up.
-There are many reasons to participate in a intersnship.
+There are many reasons to participate in a internship: